Bhupesh-V/areyouok/README.md

      https://github.com/codeclassroom/PlagCheck/blob/master/docs/docs.md
      https://bhupeshv.me/30-Seconds-of-C++/
      ```
+     Note that the total time would vary according to your internet speed & website latency.

   3. **HTML** (report.html)<br>
      The html report is the most superior formats of all & can be used to have a visual representaion of analyzed links.<br>